Haiti up close

 Haiti is home to stunning beaches, unique Creole language and cuisine, a proud heritage of hard-won freedom and independence, and inspiring historical attractions.

 Haiti is also home to the Caribbean’s premiere art scene, with an abundance of galleries and artist-owned initiatives showcasing distinctive Haitian styles.
-You’ll find thriving artist colonies in Rue Grande, Jacmel and Noailles.
+You’ll find thriving artist colonies in Grand Rue, Jacmel and Noailles.

-Haiti’s most iconic historic site, the Citadelle fortress outside Cap Haitien, houses the world’s biggest collection of 19th-century cannons and artillery.
-The island’s compelling past is expertly displayed at some of the Caribbean’s best museums, including the Museum of the Haitian National Pantheon in Champ-des-Mars.
+Haiti’s most iconic historic site, the Citadelle fortress outside Cap Haïtien, houses the world’s biggest collection of 19th-century cannons and artillery.
+The island’s compelling past is expertly displayed at some of the Caribbean’s best museums, including the Museum of the Haitian National Pantheon on Champ-des-Mars.